Books

 "Readers will appreciate this dynamically written collection of inspiring true animal stories.
 These quick, satisfying reads are accompanied by factual sidebars...Readers will enjoy this compendium and may even be motivated to seek out additional information on their favorites."—School Library Journal

-- How Do Dinosaurs Bake Cookies?
+- How Do Dinosaurs Eat Cookies?

 with Jane Yolen